littlebotgames/littlebotgames.github.io/_posts/2021-02-16-littlebotgames_actor_controller.markdown

 ## Some bonus thoughts

-In **Little1** instead of hardcoding the input actions into the Controller script we have a ScriptableObject where the actions can be defined.
+Instead of hardcoding the input actions into the Controller script we have a ScriptableObject where the actions can be defined.
 This then auto generates code with the input action ids in so they can be used by any game code.

 When making an AI driven Controller you will need to have knowledge of the Actor it is controlling so it can respond appropriately to what is happening